Ethiopians in Washington, D.C.: Religion

 Due to the large Ethiopian and Jewish populations in Washington, D.C. and Silver Spring, the Greater Washington metropolitan area is home to sizeable communities of Beta Israel (Ethiopian Jews) and Ethiopian Muslims.
-The majority of Ethiopians in the region are Christian, most being Orthodox Christians.
+Most Ethiopians in the region are Christian, most being Orthodox Christians.

 Recreation

 The Ethiopian Expo is held in Washington, D.C. every year.
 It is organized by "Mama Tutu" Belay.

 Legacy

 The novel The Beautiful Things That Heaven Bears by Dinaw Mengestu is about an Ethiopian who moved to Washington, D.C. to get political asylum.